Elisa Jimenez: Career

 She has worked for a number of actors, musicians, films and television programs, including: Melissa Auf der Maur, Cher for her Believe album, Jennifer Connelly for her character in Requiem for a Dream, Marisa Tomei, Courtney Love, Sarah Jessica Parker, Sex and the City, Pink, Cameron Diaz, and art photographer Cindy Sherman.
 Jimenez was invited to be in the Barbican Gallery's exhibit and book Rapture: Art and Fashion Since the 1970s, curated by Chris Townsend of London.

 In 2007 Jimenez was a contestant on the fourth season of Project Runway, a reality show on Bravo in which designers compete against each other in various fashion challenges to win $100,000 to create their own fashion line, among other prizes.
 Jimenez had been picked to appear on the first season of the show but opted out to avoid separating from her young daughter and because of a scheduling conflict.
-Jimenez was eliminated in the show's sixth episode.
+Jimenez was eliminated in the show's sixth episode, "Eye Candy."

 In a Project Runway testimonial, Jimenez disclosed that she was the victim of a motor-vehicle impact as a pedestrian.
 She ran into the path of a Peugeot 205 and cracked her skull open "3, almost four inches".
 She made a significant recovery.

 In 2012 Jimenez participated in the first season of Project Runway: All Stars but was eliminated in the first episode.